 - The restraint or restraint device will not interfere with the student’s breathing;

-- Any staff member or other adults using restraint or restraint devices must be trained and certified by a qualified provider in the use of such restraint or restraint devices, unless trained personnel are not immediately available due to the unforeseeable nature of the emergency;
+- Any staff member or other adults using restraint or restraint devices must be trained and currently certified by a qualified provider in the use of trauma-informed crisis intervention (including de-escalation techniques), and such restraint or restraint devices, or otherwise available in the case of an emergency unless trained personnel are not immediately available due to the unforeseeable nature of the emergency;

 - In the case of a restraint device, either the student will be capable of releasing himself or herself from the restraint device or the student shall continuously remain within view of an adult responsible for supervising the student.

 E. Prohibited practices involving restraint, use of force, and discipline:

 The following practices are prohibited with students eligible for Special Education services:

 - District personnel are prohibited from using aversive interventions;

 - District personnel are prohibited from physically restraining or isolating a student, except when the student’s behavior poses an imminent likelihood of serious harm as defined above;

 - No student may be stimulated by contact with electric current, including, but not limited to, tasers;